-When students register for classes, they should be prepared to (1) provide the Cashier's Office proof of financial aid, (2) pay balance due in cash or with a credit card, or (3) sign up for a payment plan to budget each term's cost.
+When students register for classes, they should be prepared to provide the Cashier's Office proof of financial aid, pay balance due, or sign up for a payment plan to budget each term's cost.
 Failure to pay in full, sign up for a payment plan, or confirm financial aid may result in the student being dropped from the class rosters.
-The student may come in and pay in full or sign up for a payment plan in order to be reinstated if there are still available seats in the class(es) desired.
-Students who have unpaid financial obligations to Kaskaskia College will not be permitted to register until all past-due balances have been paid in full.
+Students may come in and pay in full or sign up for a payment plan in order to be reinstated if there are still available seats in the class(es) desired.